Internet, intranet, extranet — potato, po-tah-to, right?

 - Providing customer support via a help desk

-In all these cases, an extranet solution can help you stay productive and aligned with your partners.
+In all these cases, an extranet solution supports productivity and helps you stay aligned with your partners.

 Internet-hosted platform uses

-Additionally, deskless teams may need reliable access to a specific web portal in order to communicate with vendors and customers.
-Frontline workers may also rely on the internet to access critical business information, such as customer databases or product manuals.
+Additionally, frontline teams may access a specific web portal to communicate with vendors and customers.
+They may also rely on the internet to access critical business information, such as customer databases or product manuals.

-Some specific examples of when a company may need an internet solution could include:
+Here are some specific examples of when a company might use an internet solution:

 - Providing customer support via live chat or phone calls